Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Design of

-Regarding the input (and output) privacy, by the TEE assumption described above, we only need to consider a scenario where some input owners, the model owner, and the inference device collaborate maliciously to obtain information about the input of an input owner or the output of the computation.
-The confidentiality of each input follows directly from the oblivious property of GCs \cite{DBLP:conf/ccs/BallMR16} and the fact that the garbling device (or the respective TEE) is honest.
-Given the GC and garbled inputs, an attacker is unable to learn anything about the plain input.
-Moreover, nothing can be learned about the plain output without the decoding information.
-A typical attack against garbled circuits is the scenario where the underlying circuit of the garbled circuit is modified in such a way that it also reveals information about the input.
-However, in our scenario, only the result owner is given the decrypted output information.
-Hence, even if all input owners, the model owner, and the inference device cooperate, they cannot obtain the decoding information needed to decrypt the output.
+A quick inspection of Figure~\ref{fig:workflow} shows that the security guarantees of GCs along with the device assumption guarantee security: Regarding the input (and output) privacy, by the device assumption, we only need to consider a scenario where some input owners, the model owner, and the inference device collaborate maliciously to obtain information about the input of an input owner or the output of the computation, as the garbling device acts as a trusted third party.
+The confidentiality of each input follows directly from the privacy property of GCs and the fact that the garbling device is trusted.
+Hence, given $\mathsf{gNN}$ and garbled inputs $\mathsf{gIn}$, an attacker is unable to learn anything about the plain input.
+Similarly, nothing can be learned about the plain output without the decoding information $\mathsf{d}$ due to the obliviousness of the garbled circuit.
+Due to the device assumption, it is only sent to the result owner.

-Integrity of the computation follows directly from the authenticity property of GCs \cite{DBLP:conf/ccs/BallMR16}.
-An attacker cannot generate a manipulated garbled output whose decoding yields a valid plain output given the GC and garbled inputs.
-Hence, the result of the computation will always be an encryption of $\mathsf{NN}(\mathsf{In})$, as the garbling device is only able to work on the garbled inputs $\mathsf{gIn}$ presented by the input owner and the garbled network $\mathsf{gNN}$ presented by the model owner.
+If the correct ANN is handed to the trusted garbling device, computation integrity again follows from the authenticity property of GCs and the fact the garbling device is trusted.
+An attacker cannot generate a manipulated output whose decoding is a valid output given the GC and garbled inputs.
+Hence, the computation result will always be an encryption of $\mathsf{NN}(\mathsf{In})$, as the garbling device is only able to work on the garbled inputs $\mathsf{gIn}$ presented by the input owner and the $\mathsf{gNN}$.
+We only need to guarantee that the model owner does indeed hand out the correct model to the garbling device.
+As discussed above, we ensure that the model owner first needs to commit to $\mathsf{NN}$, e.g., by publishing a hash of it.
+As the garbling device is trusted due to the device assumption, after having obtained the model, it can verify that the given network matches the commitment.

-Finally, for the discussion of model privacy, we again trust the garbling device due to the TEE assumption and the model owner.
-If input owners and inference device collaborate, the more efficient variant of \schemename{} that uses public weights does not guarantee model privacy.
-The weights are not protected and the garbled network gNN also reveals the architecture (similar to the fact that garbled circuits do not hide the circuit).
-In the second mode, we can protect the confidentiality of the weights, as they are incorporated into projection gates that do not reveal the underlying function.
-As the inference device is only given the garbled network $\mathsf{gNN}$, nothing about the weights is revealed to it.
-The input owners can only choose their inputs $\mathsf{In}$ and are given the corresponding output $\mathsf{Out}$, but do not learn anything besides this information.
-Hence, we can guarantee model privacy concerning the weights.